The Minnesota Timberwolves got their franchise player back ahead of schedule, and he certainly didn't disappoint.

 "I didn't want to make a big deal about it," Love said.
 "I told my teammates, and they didn't really believe me.
 Once they saw a jersey in my locker, they believed it was true."

-After missing his team's first nine games, Love wasn't at full ...
+After missing his team's first nine games, Love wasn't at full strength though he started strong with 16 points on ...